 1.1.
 The basics - approach, methods, tools and their interlinkages

-The Team Europe approach encompasses the ambition of the EU and the Member States to ensure that their joint and coordinated external action, particularly in the sphere of international development cooperation and partnerships, will continuously: (i) develop as more than the sum of its parts; (ii) contribute to a greater development effectiveness and impact; and (iii) improve the visibility of European external action in partner countries.
-This approach takes account of the interests of the EU and the Member States in a world that requires renewed efforts (and more resources) to achieve the goals of the 2030 Agenda for Sustainable Development, the Paris Agreement on climate change and the Addis Ababa Action Agenda (AAAA).
-In an environment of growing geopolitical challenges, strategic, joint European action has never been more necessary.
+The Team Europe approach encompasses the ambition of the EU and the Member States to ensure that their joint and coordinated external action, particularly in the sphere of international development cooperation and partnerships, will continuously: (i) thrive to put together a collective EU offer; (ii) contribute to a greater development effectiveness and impact; and (iii) improve the visibility of European external action in partner countries.
+This approach takes account of the interests of the EU and the Member States in a world that requires renewed efforts (and optimise resources) to achieve the goals of the 2030 Agenda for Sustainable Development, the Paris Agreement on climate change and the Addis Ababa Action Agenda (AAAA).

 Who is part of the Team Europe approach?